BoolPurist/week_calendar_cli/README.md

 [![Crates.io](https://img.shields.io/crates/v/week_calendar.svg)](https://crates.io/crates/week_calendar)

 **week_calendar** is a command line tool which shows calendar weeks.
-It provides the number of week and from which day it starts and on which day a week ends.
+It provides the number of week and from which date it starts and another ends.
 Different intervals can be chosen.
 Year, month, or just one specific week.
+Can also convert week numbers into their respective weeks.

-## Examples
+## Demonstration

-Here little demonstration of the appliaction
+### Getting the week in which the date 2023-06-30 resides

 ```sh
 week_calendar date 2023 6 30